ZacharyHinds/ttt2mg-randomat/README.md

 # Minigames

 All the minigames here are based on those from the [Randomat 2.0](https://steamcommunity.com/sharedfiles/filedetails/?id=1406495040), [Owningle's Extra Randomat Events](https://steamcommunity.com/sharedfiles/filedetails/?id=2214440295), or from other Randomat events I've seen in various let's player's TTT videos (sorry I can't point to specific mods, there are so many Randomats).
 There are some places where I've borrowed code from the original, but by and large I've rebuilt its events using the original as a guideline.
-Whereever possible, I've tried to incorporate TTT2's improved functions/features.
+Wherever possible, I've tried to incorporate TTT2's improved functions/features.

 ## Completed Minigames